PHP Login Form with Remember-Me using Cookie and Session

 remember me cookie phpTest the Application

 In the browser run localhost/remember_me.
 You should see the home page.
-Click on the Login link, you will see Login Page is opened.
+Click on the Login link, you will see the Login Page is displayed.

-In the Login form, enter email id as 'test@test.com', password as '123', check 'Remember Me' checkbox and click on Login button.
+In the Login form, enter the email id as 'test@test.com', password as '123', check the 'Remember Me' checkbox and click on the Login button.

 After successful login, you should see the Logout link.
 Click on Logout and then click on Login again.
-You should see the email is displayed and remember-me checkbox is checked automatically in the login form.
+You should see the email is displayed and the "Remember Me" checkbox is checked automatically in the login form.

 PHP Remember me using Cookie

-If you login again with the checkbox unchecked, and logout and click on login again, you will see that email id is not displayed anymore and checkbox is not checked in the login form.
+If you login again with the checkbox unchecked, and then logout and click on login again, you will see that the email id is not displayed anymore and the checkbox is not checked in the login form.

 download source code Remember me in PHPDownload Source Code